Where to Place a Heating Pad (for Constipation/Sciatica/UTI)

 How Long and How Often?

 The symptoms of sciatica can be relieved or reduced very quickly and effectively, by the soothing effect of thermal therapy on the lower back.
-Use your heating pad for at least 20-40 minutes – up to twice a day.
-No need to continue when symptoms disappear.

 Where to Put a Heating Pad for Period Cramps